dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

 </code>
 </pre>

-This is a form of aggregation but the distinguishing features relating to the earlier examples are:
+This is a form of aggregation but the distinguishing features of this example compared to the earlier ones are:

- 1. That we have still included the distinct messages as well as the aggregated, e.g. tournament exists as its own message as well as within each fixture.
+ 1. Having both the distinct messages as well as the aggregated ones, e.g. tournament exists as its own message as well as within each fixture.
 This means that we have 2 sources of truth, a point we'll come back to.
- 2. There is a many to one relationship where for one tournament there are many fixtures which is a common scenario in relational database table design.
+ 2. There is a many-to-one relationship where for one tournament there are many fixtures which is a common scenario in relational database table design.

 <s>What's the cost of doing this?
 Well imagine that the sponsor changes and imagine that there are 200 fixtures in the tournament - at this point 200 messages are generated for the denormalised case when 1 would have been sufficient for the normalised one with separate distinct messages. </s>